arsen/monorepo/apps/backend/DEPLOYMENT.md

 This Firebase Functions project is part of a pnpm monorepo but uses **npm for deployment** to ensure compatibility with Firebase Cloud Build.

+## 📦 Bundled Deployment Strategy

+All deployment artifacts are bundled into a **`.deploy/` folder** which is the only directory uploaded to Firebase:
+- ✅ Self-contained deployment bundle
+- ✅ All dependencies (including workspace `.tgz` files) packaged together
+- ✅ Clean separation between development and deployment
+- ✅ Simplified `.firebaseignore` (only `.deploy/` is deployed)
+- ✅ **Root environment never touched** - no backup/restore needed!

+The root `package.json` and `node_modules` remain unchanged during deployment, so your development environment is never affected.

 ## Local Development

 The backend uses **pnpm** with workspace dependencies during development: